 This is because the value of the estate will determine whether it is subject to Inheritance Tax.
 Secondly, an accurate valuation will ensure that all of the beneficiaries receive their proper share of the estate.

-The banks or building societies where the dead person had accounts will refuse to deal with you if you have not first obtained Probate.
-Similarly you cannot complete on the sale of the person’s house without having first obtained Probate.
+The banks or building societies where the deceased person had accounts will advise you whether or not they require a grant to close the account. – Different banks have different policies.
+You cannot complete on the sale of the person’s house without having first obtained Probate.

 Obtaining probate can be a complicated and time consuming process.
 There are forms that need to be filled in correctly, which many people find difficult and stressful.
 In addition it can be difficult to determine whether the estate is or is not subject to inheritance tax.
-If you are in any doubt whatsoever, you must take legal advice.
+If you are in any doubt whatsoever, you must seek legal advice.
 Your solicitor will be able to obtain probate on your behalf.
-Using a solicitor rather than doing it yourself takes all of the guesswork out of obtaining probate, particularly if you have never done it before or are unsure about anything.

 How soon after the death should you apply for probate?